 Snowboarders and skiers enjoy a variety of terrain, day lodges, ski lessons and rentals.
 Mt.
-Baker has the longest season in the state and the most snow in North America.
+Baker Ski Area has the longest season in the state and often the most snow in North America.

 Provides up to 15 miles (25km) of trail depending on snow.
 Trails are groomed on a volunteer basis and is not guaranteed.
 Trail use is free, but a Sno-Park Permit is required to park at the trail head.
 The Trail is located about 13 miles beyond the town of Glacier on the Mt.
 Baker Highway, State Route 543 (between mileposts 46/47), and is across the road from Silver Fir Campground (Razor Hone Road #3070 and Anderson Road #3071).